San Gabriel Valley: Asian-American population

 Early Chinese pioneers settled into the Valley mostly as laborers.
 They packed oranges, picked walnuts, did construction, owned or worked in laundries, and worked as cooks and servants in the homes of the wealthy.
-Mostly a bachelor society, the early Chinese did not leave many descendants.
+Mostly a bachelor society (especially after the Page Act of 1875 banned Chinese women), the early Chinese did not leave many descendants.
 By the late 1880s, there was a growing Japanese pioneer population.
 Filipinos and Asian Indians also served as laborers in the valley.
+Immigration of Chinese laborers was banned by the 1882 Chinese Exclusion Act until 1943.

-Almost a century later, in the wake of the San Gabriel Valley's burgeoning population of Asian Americans, they have become a dominant cultural force.
+Almost a century later, the San Gabriel Valley's burgeoning population of Asian Americans has become a dominant cultural force.
 Several business districts developed to serve their needs creating a collection of Southern California Chinatowns loosely connected along the Valley Boulevard Corridor.
 This trend began in the city of Monterey Park during the late 1970s when many well-to-do Taiwanese professionals began settling in the area.
 Initially, many Chinese restaurateurs and business owners used primarily Traditional Chinese script and not English names on their business signs.
-This changed in 1986, when the city council of Monterey Park enacted an ordinance requiring the all businesses to translate their business signs and describe the nature of their businesses in English, deemed a matter of public safety.
+This changed in 1986, when the city council of Monterey Park enacted an ordinance requiring all businesses to translate their business signs and describe the nature of their businesses in English, deemed a matter of public safety.

 Monterey Park is a microcosm of changing demographics, highlighting Asian American history and evolution in the San Gabriel Valley.
 Rosemead has a smaller group of Vietnamese and Chinese business districts.
 There are also small pockets of Chinese American businesses that are scattered throughout San Gabriel Valley cities.
 In Rowland Heights, a handful of Korean American strip malls co-exist with Chinese American businesses.
 Another ethnic enclave is the Filipino American business district of Little Manila, in West Covina along with an Asian indoor and outdoor shopping center.
 Small Chinatowns have sprung up in many cities throughout the valley.

 By the 2010 census there were more than half a million Asian Americans living in San Gabriel Valley.
 While smaller than the Latino population in the valley, it outnumbered the White population, and had a faster growth rate.
 More than a quarter of the population in the region are Asian American.
 The largest populations of Asian Americans in San Gabriel Valley were Chinese, Filipinos, Vietnamese, Korean, Taiwanese, and Japanese.

+Burmese Americans are concentrated in Alhambra.